StanfordVLSI/dragonphy2/experiments/cpu_emu_comparison/results.md

   * Build time: 37m31.047s with Vivado 2020.1 on Intel(R) Core(TM) i5-2320 CPU @ 3.00GHz, Ubuntu 18.04.2 LTS, 6 GB RAM
     * use `cat /proc/cpuinfo`, `cat /proc/meminfo`, `lsb_release -a`

+July 16, 2020
+* First experiment with Gaussian noise -- there is an issue in this particular implementation having to do with LFSR seeding, since all of the analog_slices unfortunately are using the same seeds (although within each slice, the seeds for the sampling time and ADC noise are different).
+Emulation with 16x channels on ZC706, using a macro model for analog_core that computes all of the ADC samples in parallel.
+This measurement used a history length of 32 bits, processed over 4 cycles in chunks of size 8.
+For this experiment, "flatten_hierarchy" was set to "rebuilt" (default from Vivado).
+  * Command: ``time pytest tests/fpga_system_tests/emu_macro/test_emu_macro.py::test_3 -s --board_name ZC706 --ser_port /dev/ttyUSB0 --ffe_length 10 --emu_clk_freq 30e6 --prbs_test_dur 1``
+  * PRBS test took 30.050543308258057 seconds.
+  * Total bits: 2402858272
+  * 79.96 Mb/s
+  * Slice LUTs: 94128 / 218600
+    * analog_core: 38263
+    * digital_core: 40007
+  * Slice Registers: 26261 / 437200
+    * analog_core: 4063
+    * digital_core: 17795
+  * Slice: 29521 / 54650
+    * analog_core: 12110
+    * digital_core: 14743
+  * DSP: 850 / 900
+  * BRAM: 50.5 / 545
+  * Build time: 40m5.904s with Vivado 2020.1 on Intel(R) Core(TM) i5-2320 CPU @ 3.00GHz, Ubuntu 18.04.2 LTS, 6 GB RAM
+    * use `cat /proc/cpuinfo`, `cat /proc/meminfo`, `lsb_release -a`
+  * In CPU simulation, the max jitter is "31" (3.1ps) and max noise is "658" (65.8mV); the observation period is approximately 10,000 bits.
+In emulation, which is running about 2 billion bits over 30 seconds, the max jitter is reduced to "23" (2.3ps) and max noise is reduced to "564" (56.4mV).
+The "maximum" in this case is the highest value of the parameter that yields no bit errors over the observation period, with the other noise sources set to "0".